What are ground bees?

 It’s such a feature of what they do that it’s where they get their name from!

 They come in a range of sizes and color variations and can have hairy or hairless abdomens.
 The common color is a black and white stripe.

 These are also solitary bees who dig into dry soil to build their nests.
 The female will store pollen and nectar for her young when they hatch.

-Here is a video of a ground bee building and guarding its nesting spot.
+You can see how docile they are in the video above of a ground bee building and guarding its nesting spot.

 Ground Nesting Bees

-The dead giveaway to a nest is, of course, to see the bees coming and going.
+The dead giveaway to a nest is, of course, to see the bees going in and coming out.

-If you were to get too close with heavy equipment or machinery then they would become upset.
+The major majority of ground bees are not aggressive, but if you were to get too close with heavy equipment or machinery it would upset them.

 Do Ground Bees Sting?